Assistant Professor, Department of Biomedical Engineering and Materials Science & Engineering

-Tzahi Cohen-Karni’s research has focused on the unique interfaces between biology and nanoscience and nanotechnology, by applying techniques from chemistry, physics, and materials science to explore the rich world of biology.
-His interests cover a broad area from the interactions of biomolecules, cells, and tissues with nanostructures (such as nanowires, nanotubes, and nanoparticles), to the electrical properties of tissues and cells interfaced with nanodevices.
+We are interested in the complex and unique interfaces between biology and nanoscience and nanotechnology.
+We apply techniques from chemistry, physics, and materials science to explore the rich world of biology.
+Our interests are broad: from the interactions of biomolecules, cells and tissue with nanostructures to investigation of the electrical properties of tissue and cells using nanoscale devices.
+Current active project in the lab: